St. Agnes & St. Dominic Leadership

 Tom Hood, President, St. Agnes Academy-St. Dominic School

 Tom Hood joined the St. Agnes Academy-St. Dominic School family as President in July 2016.
 Previously President Hood served for eight years as the Head of School at MMI Preparatory School in Freeland, Pennsylvania, an independent, co-educational college-preparatory day school with 252 students.
-In 2006, he joined the MMI Preparatory School family as Vice President and then became Head two years later.
+In 2006, he began his tenure at MMI Preparatory School family as Vice President and then became Head two years later.
 He joined the MMI administration after a 22-year career in the United States Army including four years on the faculty at the United States Military Academy at West Point.

 Kathy Boccia, Dean, St. Agnes Academy Lower School